oz841119/quiz-mint-ai/README.md

 1. Create a new file in `src/AIService/providers/` with your model name (e.g., `myModel.ts`)
 2. Implement the `AIServiceProvider` interface in your new file
 3. Add your model to the `providerMap` in `src/AIService/providerMap.ts`
-4. Add the required API key to your `.env.local` file
+4. Add the required API key to your `.env.local` file if it is used in your provider.

 Example:
 ```typescript